miguelverdugo/InformatikWS2021/Exercise_09/Exercise_09.md

    dot and cross products) and access them within a `python` session.

-2. Please show the most common formats for docstrings (``numpydoc``, ``google`` and ``reST``) and discuss their differences using a example (e.g. a dummy function).
+2. Please show the most common formats for docstrings (``numpydoc``, ``google`` and ``reST``) and discuss their differences using a example.
+That is, write the same doctring in the three formats.

 3. Testing is an important part in software development.
 Please discuss the differences between *unit testing*, *integration testing* and *compliance testing*.